chimaera66/DNA-autosomal-superkit-creator/README.md

 * Unique genotypes
 * SNP ranges

-1. Put your raw autosomal DNA files into the ./input/ folder and make sure they are unpacked (in .txt or .csv format)
+1. Put your raw autosomal DNA files into the `./input/` folder and make sure they are unpacked (in `.txt` or `.csv` format)

-2. run python analyse_dna_file.py and the program will parse the DNA files in the default directory ./input/ and merge them together to a "SuperKit"
+2. run python `analyse_dna_file.py` and the program will parse the DNA files in the default directory `./input/` and merge them together to a `SuperKit`

 ## TODO list